 JANIS GONZALES, M.D.

-Janis Gonzales is the Bureau Chief and Medical Director for the Family Health Bureau in the Department of Health.
+Janis Gonzales is the Chief Health Officer, Office of the Secretary, New Mexico Early Childhood Education & Care Department.
+Previously, she was the Bureau Chief and Medical Director for the Family Health Bureau in the NM Department of Health.
 She is also the Title V Director for New Mexico, the Vice President of the NM Perinatal Collaborative, and the President of the NM Pediatric Society.
-Before coming to work for the Department of Health, Gonzales worked for the University of New Mexico Center for Development and Disability, Early Childhood Evaluation Program (ECEP), providing developmental evaluations for children birth to three; and prior to that she spent nine years in private practice at Santa Fe Pediatrics in Santa Fe, New Mexico.
+Before working for the Department of Health, Gonzales worked for the University of New Mexico Center for Development and Disability, Early Childhood Evaluation Program (ECEP), providing developmental evaluations for children birth to three; and prior to that she spent nine years in private practice at Santa Fe Pediatrics in Santa Fe, New Mexico.
 She is the mother of three children including a daughter with special needs.
 Gonzales is board certified in Pediatrics.
 She studied medicine at the University of Illinois at Chicago and received her master’s degree in Public Health from the University of New Mexico.

 Former Oklahoma State Senator